Gap analysis manual: Process and tools explained

 Gap analysis is a powerful tool for identifying and addressing performance shortfalls within an organisation.
 By following a structured process and using tools like SWOT analysis, flowcharts, strategy maps, and models such as Burke-Litwin and Nadler-Tushman, businesses can uncover root causes, align strategies, and drive meaningful change.

-Whether you are optimising workflows or planning transformation, combining gap analysis techniques with the Data Point Balanced Scorecard delivers the clarity, focus, and performance tracking essential for continuous improvement and sustainable growth.
+Whether you are optimising workflows or planning transformation, combining gap analysis techniques with the LTS Data Point Balanced Scorecard delivers the clarity, focus, and performance tracking essential for continuous improvement and sustainable growth.

 Data Point strengthens this process by translating strategic objectives into measurable KPIs across financial, operational, customer, and learning perspectives.
 It helps organisations bridge the gap between current performance and long-term goals by enabling real-time tracking, team alignment, and data-driven decision-making.
 With its visual dashboards and integrated reporting tools, Data Point ensures that the insights uncovered during gap analysis are actively monitored, implemented, and improved upon.